Temür Khan: Reign

 Following in the policies of his grandfather Kublai, Temür was finally able to achieve nominal suzerainty of the entire Mongol realm.
-However, he failed to improve the corruption and administrative inefficiencies that was endemic during his rule of the empire.
+However, he failed to improve the corruption and administrative inefficiencies that were endemic during his rule of the empire.

 Ideologically, Temür's administration showed respect for Confucianism and Confucian scholars.
 Shortly after his accession, Temür issued an edict to revere Confucius.
 Temür appointed Harghasun, who was particularly close to the Confucian scholars, right grand chancellor in the secretariat.
 Nevertheless, the Mongol court did not accept every principle of Confucianism.
 Temür bestowed new guards and assets on his mother and renamed her ordo (great palace-tent or camp) Longfugong palace, which became a center of Khunggirad power for the next few decades.
 Mongol and westerner statesmen were assisted by an array of Chinese administrators and Muslim financiers.
 The most prominent Muslim statesman was Bayan (Баян), great-grandson of Saiyid Ajall Shams al-Din, who was in charge of the Ministry of Finance.
 Under Mongol administrators Oljei and Harghasun, the Yuan court adopted policies that were designed to ensure political and social stability.
 Orders were given that portraits be painted of the khagans and khatuns during the reign of Temür.

 The number of the Tibetans in the administration gradually increased.
 The Khon family of Tibet was honored, and one of them became an imperial son-in law in 1296.
 Temür reversed his grandfather's anti-Taoist policy and made Taoist Zhang Liusun co-chair of the Academy of Scholarly Worthies.
 In 1304, Temür appointed the Celestial master of Dragon and Tiger Mountain as head of the Orthodox Unity School.
 He banned sales and distillation of alcohol in Mongolia in 1297, and the French historian René Grousset applauded his activity in the book, The Empire of the Steppes.